Option & Derivatives Pricing

 C = SN(d1) - Ke-rTN(d2)

-Continuous rebalancing controls local exposure and links pricing with hedging.
+Continuous rebalancing links pricing and hedging.

 dΠ = dV - Δ dS, Δ =